babyfish-ct/jimmer/doc/docs/mutation/save-command/index.md

 For readers familiar with web frontend technologies, this can be analogized to `Virtual DOM diff` in [React](https://react.dev/) or [Vue](https://vuejs.org/).

+:::tip
+Save command require developers to **completely change their thinking pattern**

+-   The traditional thinking pattern:

+    Manually compare the data structure to be saved with existing data in the database, and execute `INSERT`, `UPDATE` or `DELETE` on the changed parts

+-   The thinking pattern for save command:

+    Accept the data structure passed from client as a whole and just save it.
+Jimmer will handle everything *(automatically compare the data structure to be saved with existing data in the database, and execute `INSERT`, `UPDATE` or `DELETE` on the changed parts)*

 Calling a save command only takes one line of code, but hides countless details internally that documentation cannot exhaustively enumerate.
 Therefore, save commands have a dedicated sample project:

 -   Java: [example/java/save-command](https://github.com/babyfish-ct/jimmer/tree/main/example/java/save-command)